WolframBlockchainLabs/Wolfram-Catalyst-Navigator-Resources/ContentCollection.md

 1. Navigate: https://www.wolframblockchainlabs.com/dashboard/
 2. Click here in the top right corner:
 ![](images/AvailableData_2.png?raw=true)
+3. Click on “Wolfram Governance Data”, the first link in the drop down menu.
-3. Download and unzip file to access the “Cadano SQL Dump” data
+4. Download and unzip file to access the “Cadano_SQL” data.
 ### Exploring the Database
 1. Topologically, here is the database diagram: https://dbdiagram.io/d/Cardano-Governance-Database-655ddcf53be14957878114c7
 2. Screenshot of database diagram: